wchatx/direct-access-py/README.md

 ```
 You could persist the pagination links any way you want.
 If provided, the DirectAccessV2 class expects a dictionary like
-the one provided from the [Request's module links](http://docs.python-requests.org/en/master/user/advanced/#link-headers)
+the one provided from the [Requests module's links](http://docs.python-requests.org/en/master/user/advanced/#link-headers)
 and the json example above is just one way to do this.